 “Having a blood transfusion every three weeks is all I’ve ever known,” said Robert Mannino.
 A graduate of the Georgia Institute of Technology, who’s now pursuing his Ph.D. in biomedical engineering at Emory University and Georgia Tech.
 Robert has long relationship with Children’s.

-Robert has a rare disorder called beta thalassemia major, a condition in which his body has a problem producing the protein in red blood cells that transports oxygen throughout his body.
-He was diagnosed when he was 6 months old and received life-saving blood transfusions at Children’s Healthcare of Atlanta throughout his childhood.
+Robert has a rare disorder called beta thalassemia major.
+His body has a problem producing the protein in red blood cells that transports oxygen throughout his body.
+He was diagnosed when he was 6 months old and received life-saving blood transfusions at Children’s throughout his childhood.